INDIVIDUAL HERBS

 CONTRAINDICATIONS

-• Contraindicated for those with Qi or Yin Deficiency cough.
+• Contraindicated for those with a Qi or Yin Deficiency cough.

 • Use caution for those with infantile diarrhea.